 ii.
-How the evidence-based programs will specifically address the disproportionate impact of COVID-19 on certain groups of students, including each of the student groups listed in question A.3. i.--viii.
+How the evidence-based programs will specifically address the disproportionate impact of COVID-19 on certain groups of students, including each of the student groups listed in question A.3.i.-viii.
 When possible, please indicate which data sources the SEA will use to identify students most in need of summer learning and enrichment programs; and

 As described in D.2.i, the MSDE has developed a summer learning resource guide designed to address the needs of all students (see Summer Learning Programs: Guidance to Maryland Local School Systems).
-However, this resource guide will be used to support the following student groups in particular: English learners, homeless and migrant students, and Black boys.
+LEAs will be able to use this resource guide to deliver summer learning and enrichment programs that support the following student groups in particular: English learners, homeless and migrant students, and Black boys.